RDjarbeng/HTTP-GET-POST-Request-with-GSM/README.md

 }
 ```
 #### Explanation of AT commands:
+> The backslash \ is used as an escape character so that the quotes " used in the command are not mistaken for the code for the Arduino

 AT: This command checks the responsiveness of the SIM900 module.
 AT+SAPBR=3,1,\"Contype\",\"GPRS\": Sets the connection type to GPRS.